Web Hosting shopping guide: Features, prices, and more

 • What will the regular cost of each component be after the deal expires?

 • What sort of domain can I get?
-Free offers often limit your choices, and it's common for .nz domains, for example, to be excluded.
+Free offers often limit your choices, and it's common for local domains like .nz and .au, for example, to be excluded.

 In short, look past the word "free" to the bottom line.